oracle/pgql-lang/pages/pgql-1.2-spec.md

 # Variable-Length Paths

-Path queries test for the existence of arbitrary-length paths between pairs of vertices, or, retrieve actual paths between pairs of vertices.
+[Graph Pattern Matching](#graph-pattern-matching) introduced how "fixed-length" patterns can be matched.
+Fixed-length patterns match a fixed number of vertices and edges such that every solution (every row) has the same number of vertices and edges.

+However, through the use of quantifiers (introduced below) it is is possible to match "variable-length" paths such as shortest paths.
+Variable-length path patterns match a variable number of vertices and edges such that different solutions (different rows) potentially have different numbers of vertices and edges.

 ## Quantifiers

-Quantifiers in path patterns allow for specifying lower and upper limits on the number of times a pattern should match.
+Quantifiers allow for matching variable-length paths by specifying lower and upper limits on the number of times a pattern is allowed to match.

 The syntax is: